 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4829 In the second part, students will design simple systems using the principles learned in EEE 4829.

+Course Code: EEE-4839Course Title: Digital Image processing

-Course Code : EEE-4839 Credit Hours: 3 [Pre requisite: Math 2401, Linear Alzabra.)]
+Credit Hours: 3Contact Hours: 3 per week [Pre requisite: Math 2401, Linear Alzabra.)]